Curriculum Notes Year 8

 Curriculum Overview

-Pupils in this year group enjoy one single, hour-long lesson each week taught by Mr Harris.
+Pupils in this year group will enjoy a one hour lesson each week taught by Mr Harris.

 Topics include: